solana-foundation/developer-content/docs/intro/index.md

 A SOL is the name of Solana's native token, which can be passed to nodes in a Solana cluster in exchange for running an on-chain program or validating its output.
-The system may perform micropayments of fractional SOLs, which are called _lamports_.
+The system may perform micro-payments of fractional SOLs, which are called _lamports_.
 They are named in honor of Solana's biggest technical influence, [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
 A lamport has a value of 0.000000001 SOL.